-Her present directorships include ARA Trust Management (Suntec) Limited and KOP Limited beside Singapura Finance Ltd. She is Senior Advisor (International Advisory Panel) to Hyflux Ltd and Elomart Pte Ltd and Advisor to Nuri Holdings (S) Pte.
+Her present directorships include ARA Trust Management (Suntec) Limited and KOP Limited beside Singapura Finance Ltd. She is Senior Advisor to Elomart Pte Ltd and Advisor to Nuri Holdings (S) Pte.
 Ltd and Dimensions International College Pte.
 Ltd.

 Mrs. Yu-Foo chairs the Publicity and Outreach Committee for the Lee Kuan Yew Fund for Bilingualism.
-She is a Justice of the Peace, Chairman of Traditional Chinese Medicine Practitioners Board, Founding Patron of Breast Cancer Foundation and Advisor to Hardware Network and Executive Council Member of Hainan University.
+She is a Justice of the Peace, Chairman of Traditional Chinese Medicine Practitioners Board, Founding Patron of Breast Cancer Foundation and Advisor to Hardware Network, Executive Council Member of Hainan University and Honorary Advisor to Singapore China Friendship Association - Women's Alliance.

 Mrs. Yu-Foo graduated from Nanyang University with a Bachelor of Commerce and from Nanyang Technological University with a Master's Degree in Business and was awarded the Honorary Doctorate of Education by Wheelock College of Boston, the United States of America in 2008.
+She is a member of Singapore Institute of Directors.

-ADAM TAN CHIN HAN INDEPENDENT NON-EXECUTIVE DIRECTOR
+ADAM TAN CHIN HAN Independent Non-Executive Director

 Mr. Adam Tan Chin Han joined the Board on 3 January 2017 as an Independent Non-Executive Director.
-Mr. Tan is a member of the Audit, the Nominating, Remuneration and Risk Management Committees.
-He was last re-elected as a Director at the Annual General Meeting of the Company held on 28 April 2017.
+Mr. Tan is a member of the Audit, the Nominating, Remuneration, Digitalization and Risk Management Committees.
+He was last re-elected as a Director at the Annual General Meeting of the Company held on 11 June 2020.

-Mr. Tan is the Chief Executive Officer of Plasticscommerce Pte Ltd and an Executive Director of Agrimax Pte.
-Ltd. Mr. Tan started his career in Merrill Lynch before leaving to manage Plasticscommerce Pte.
+Mr. Tan is the Chief Executive Officer of Agrimax Pte Ltd and an Executive Director of Plasticscommerce Pte Ltd. Mr. Tan started his career in Merrill Lvnch before leaving to manage Plasticscommerce Pte.
 Ltd in 2000.
 Since 2000, Plasticscommerce Pte Ltd has invested in and operated manufacturing companies in Europe and Russia, equipment distribution companies in Europe, an industrial automation company and a technical training school in Asia.
 At Agrimax Pte.
 Ltd. Mr. Tan is responsible for business development and operations.